You can send data to the Wavefront service directly using direct ingestions – but most customers and the Wavefront DevOps team use proxies.

 Wavefront lets you choose a deployment option:

-- As part of the in-product Getting Started workflow, trial users install their first integration - in most cases, an integration with the local host.
+- Initially, as part of the in-product Getting Started workflow, trial users install their first integration - often an integration with the local host.
 In that case, the data source, the agent, and the proxy all run on the same host and the proxy forwards metrics to the Wavefront service.

 - As your environment grows, you place the proxy on a dedicated host.
 Different agents and other data sources can send metrics to the proxy, and the proxy forwards the metrics to the Wavefront service.
 Agents can run either on the same host as the data source or on a different host.

-- In production environments, you usually place two proxies or a fleet of proxies behind a load balancer for optimal performance and high availability.
+- In production environments, you can place two proxies or a fleet of proxies behind a load balancer for optimal performance and high availability.
 In that case, each proxy must have a unique name.
 Your fleet of proxies does not run on the same host as your data sources.

 Users who set up their first integration – usually as part of the Getting Started workflow – often choose to monitor their local host.
 This first integration installs both the proxy and a Telegraf agent on the same host by default.